ipvm-wg/homestar/homestar-wasm/README.md

   export fn: func(a: f64) -> f64;
   ```

-  Given an JSON input for this function:
+  Given a JSON input for this function:

   ```json
   {